When a craft business is a side project, it often means there’s some sort of a shortage of time and money.

 Why not keep the $10 in your pocket and skip running around town to buy and sell the product?

-Most craft business owners think they’re making money with the sale of a product but they’re essentially doing a lot of work to break even, or worse yet, be at a loss and not even know it.
+Most craft business owners think they’re making money with the sale of a product but they’re essentially doing a lot of work to break even, or worse yet, lose money and not even realize it.